cunderw/task-manager-app/README.md

 4. Open your browser and navigate to `http://localhost:3000` to see the application running.

+## Editor

+This project uses Quill as the rich text editor for task descriptions.
+Quill is a modern WYSIWYG editor built for compatibility and extensibility.

 ## Contributing

 We welcome contributions to the project!
 To contribute, follow these steps: